natecraddock/projectile/README.md

 # Projectile

 ### [Download Projectile](https://raw.githubusercontent.com/natecraddock/projectile/master/projectile.py)
+Right-click and save link as a Python file.
+Then install `projectile.py` in Blender.

 ### Projectile features:
 - **Trajectory Tracing:** Projectile draws trajectories for each object so you can get an idea of how the object will interact with the scene.